kimgoetzke/listem/README.md

   Hülsmann's [Tennis App - UX/UI Design Case Study](https://www.behance.net/gallery/124361333/Tennis-App-UXUI-Design-Case-Study)

 ### How to configure your environment for development

+> [!NOTE]
+> I explored creating an ASP.NET Core backend (see
+> branch [use-backend-api](https://github.com/kimgoetzke/practice-maui-listem/tree/use-backend-api)) but I didn't find
+> an easy solution to deal with data synchronisation and conflict management (e.g. offline vs online changes, especially
+> to shared lists).
+This eventually led me to implement MongoDB Atlas with Realm and Flexible Sync because it allows
+> for offline-first development, deals with conflict resolution, and even offers authorisation/authentication.

 1. Set environment variables for builds and running tests
     1. `ANDROID_HOME` - the absolute path of the Android SDK